 Left brain dominant people are no less creative than right brained ones, and there’s even plenty of evidence to suggest that control and limitations actually help boost your creativity in many cases.
 If you’ve ever been to design school or taken a class in any creative discipline, you’ll know that instructors rarely tell you to “do whatever you want.”
 They give you guidelines and limitations to work inside of, which at first might seem to be limiting your creativity.
 But a wise instructor knows that the opposite is actually true.

 The creative process usually goes faster if you plan ahead and work inside of limits.
-Simply jumping in is not only confusing to many people, it’s more likely to be non-productive if you don’t have the right temperament for it.
+Simply jumping in is not only confusing to many people, but it’s also more likely to be non-productive if you don’t have the right temperament for it.
 If you find yourself struggling with conventional creative wisdom that tells you to “just dive in,” try doing the opposite of that instead.

 Indulge your inner accountant or engineer, and meticulously plan out a creative project the same way you might plan a wedding ceremony or a major travel itinerary.
 You might just discover a powerful set of creative muscles that have been hiding in plain sight.